Bill Mitchell (automobile designer): 1970s

-During the 1973-74 energy crisis, which brought on a greater demand for smaller cars in place of the larger cars that had been GM's bread and butter profit machine for decades, Mitchell oversaw the styling and design efforts of GM's downsized full-sized and intermediate-sized cars which were introduced in the late 1970s, some of the last designs that he would lead—and all largely based on themes first developed in his 1976 Cadillac Seville.
+During the 1973–74 energy crisis, which brought on a greater demand for smaller cars in place of the larger cars that had been GM's bread and butter profit machine for decades, Mitchell oversaw the styling and design efforts of GM's downsized full-sized and intermediate-sized cars which were introduced in the late 1970s, some of the last designs that he would lead—and all largely based on themes first developed in his 1976 Cadillac Seville.
+Mitchell designed the popular 1977 Chevrolet Caprice.
 However, when it came to compact and subcompact cars, Mitchell, who often struggled with alcoholism, reflected that "Small cars are like vodka.
 Sure people will try them out but they won't stay with them."

 Mitchell stepped down as chief stylist in July 1977 following his 65th birthday.
 The last car he designed at GM was the 1977 Pontiac Phantom concept, which now resides at the Sloan Museum.
-He was also instrumental in the design of what would become the 1980-85 Cadillac Seville.
-On August 1, 1977, Irvin Rybicki succeeded Mitchell as Vice President of General Motors Design.
+He was also instrumental in the design of what would become the 1980–1985 Cadillac Seville.
+On August 1, 1977, Irv Rybicki succeeded Mitchell as Vice President of General Motors Design.